 We are excited to welcome Robert back to this year’s Fungi Festival.

 Robert Dale Rogers has studied plants and fungi for 50 years.
 He is the author of 60 books, including The Fungal Pharmacy.
 Robert is a professional member of the American Herbalist Guild, Fellow of the International College of Nutrition, and assistant clinical professor in family medicine at the University of Alberta.

 George is a retired fighter pilot who has picked wild mushrooms for the commercial market.

-George has been a part of our festival for years, he is our Wagon Master and All-Day Tour Co-ordinator, and is considered an honorary guide.
+George has been a part of our festival for years, he is our Wagon Master and All-Day Tour Coordinator and guide.

 Peter Steiner & Ellen Visser

 Peter and Ellen are the Founders of the Fungi Festival.

 We will do our best to continue their legacy with this amazing festival.